casadi/casadi/docs/users_guide/source/daebuilder.rst

 :math:`z`
   Algebraic variables, defined implicitly using the algebraic equations, :math:`0 = f_{\text{alg}}(t, p, d, u, w, x, z; c)`

-:math:`y`
-  Output variables, calculated explicitly using the output equations, :math:`y = f_{\text{y}}(t, p, d, u, w, x, z; c)`

-There are also additional categories of internal character, for certain derived expressions, e.g. residual variables (i.e. the current value of :math:`f_{\text{alg}}`), event indicators, derivative variables and variable definitions.
-Note that the dependency on :math:`c` is always parametric to the function definition, i.e. a new function needs to be defined if the value of :math:`c` changes.
+There is also a category for *calculated* model variables, which represent different quantities that can be calculated using the above variables but cannot be used as function inputs.
+Calculated model variables include output variables, :math:`y`, calculated explicitly using the output equations, :math:`y = f_{\text{y}}(t, p, d, u, w, x, z; c)`.
+These quantities are referenced via the corresponding model equation, cf. :numref:`sec-model_equations` below.
+Note that in the functions above, the dependency on :math:`c` is always parametric to the function definition, i.e. a new function needs to be defined if the value of :math:`c` changes.

 The category for a variable is determined automatically from its causality and variability according to the following table, where the rows correspond to the causality and the columns to the variability (cf. Table 18 in FMI specification, 3.0.2 [#fmi3]_):